jackbingen/solana-wallet-tracker/README.md

 # solana-wallet-tracker-telegram
 Cloudflare worker connected with Helius RPC and Helius API in order to send messages in a telegram channel whenever a wallet buys/sells a crypto token.
+Feel free to use as a baseline for your own wallet tracker.